 Let’s say you sell dry shampoo.
 The first thing to do is start Googling other hair care brands and check out how they present their products.
 (You certainly will want to look at other dry shampoos in the marketplace, but sometimes looking at the broader market will provide more inspiration than simply copying what your competitors are doing.)

 What images catch your eye and stand out from the rest?
 What arrangements look really cool?
 By looking at what’s out there, you can direct us on what feels right for your brand.
 By taking a deeper look at the products you’re competing with, it will help you determine how you can stand out.
 For example, if everyone else is showing just the bottle, perhaps you’ll want to include some props.

 The brand Klorane showed us a specific look that they liked.
 They found some images as examples and we were able to mimic it across their entire product line.
-In the photography world it’s known as a “Hard Shadow.”
+In the product photography world it’s known as a “Hard Shadow.”
 They didn’t need to know our technical language, all they had to do was show us what they wanted.

 So now you might be wondering, what if I'm in a unique space and can’t find competitors with product images online that provide inspiration?
 Look for something in an adjacent category.
 If Klorane hadn’t been able to find other dry shampoos, we would’ve instructed them to look at regular shampoo, hairspray and other products in the hair care space.
 There are literally billions of images to search from, so we’re pretty confident you’ll find something you like!

 Tip 3: How to Select Your Product Photography Arrangements